This reel shows how I edit footage together to tell a story. It also highlights some of my vfx/motion graphics skills.

 Based on your company’s needs and the vision for your Facebook ad or video, I’ll surf the web for relevant footage and compile it together into one cohesive video for you.
 From there, I can add in-video captions, voiceover, and your logo to make the video unique to you.

-My edits of this type for clients have reached up to 280,000 views each on Facebook.
+My stock footage edits have reached up to 280,000 views each on Facebook.

 These are essentially a one-stop shop product.
-You provide a script (or I can write one for an additional charge); I shoot the footage, find actors (or step into the role myself), edit audio & video, and add in-video captions.
+You provide a script (or I can write one for an additional charge); I shoot the footage, hire actors, edit audio & video, and add optional in-video captions.
+These ads are suitable for Facebook, Instagram, LinkedIn, etc.

 Being a YouTube creator is as viable a career as any in the modern age, and the way the video is edited can make all the difference.